Skip to main content

 • Recurring custom earnings (example, monthly performance bonuses): Configure in Payroll Settings so they are applied automatically in every cycle.

 • One-time custom payments (example, spot bonus or incentive): Add directly using the Custom Pay option within the Payroll Input screen.
+Select the appropriate earning type and enter the amount.

 Record reimbursements (non-taxable)